bayesianwitch/injera/readme.md

     x == deduplicator(x)

 The purpose of the deduplicator is solely to reduce memory usage - if `x == y` then `deduplicator(x)` and `deduplicator(y)` will share the same memory location.
 The [rationale can be found here](http://www.chrisstucchio.com/blog/2013/deduplication.html).
 It takes `maximumSize` and `ttlInSeconds` arguments.

+There is also the `RepeatAvoider[T]` trait with several implementations.
+It's purpose is to avoid running a stateful function more than once - think deduplication but for side effects:

+    val ra: RepeatAvoider[String] = new BloomFilterRepeatAvoider[String]()(stringFunnel)

+    val keys = List("foo", "bar", "foo", "bar") keys.foreach(k => ra(k)(insertIntoDatabaseIfNotAlreadyPresent(k)) )

+    //Only hits the database twice, in spite of the fact that "foo" and "bar"
+    //are both found in the keys list twice.